rubocop/rubocop/manual/cops_style.md

 Enabled | Yes | Yes  | 0.53 | -

 This cop checks for trailing comma in array literals.
+The configuration options are:

+- `consistent_comma`: Requires a comma after the last item of all non-empty, multiline array literals.
+- `comma`: Requires a comma after last item in an array, but only when each item is on its own line.
+- `no_comma`: Does not requires a comma after the last item in an array

 ### Examples